 Which Chemistry Course Should I Take for General Education?

-CHEM 115/116 (lecture/lab) is our chemistry course that is designed for students who are not planning to take any more chemistry and are taking the course to satisfy a science general education requirement.
-It does not assume any high school chemistry background (although it assumes some basic background in physical science).
+CHEM 111/116 (lecture lab) and CHEM 115/116 (lecture/lab) are our chemistry courses designed for students who are not planning to take any more chemistry and who are taking the course to satisfy a science general education requirement.
+They do not assume any high school chemistry background (although they assume some basic background in physical science).

 Take CHEM 115/116 Chemistry and Society if...

 - You want a general education course which explores the relationship of chemistry to current affairs, BUT which will not prepare you to go on to CHEM 120 or 121/122.
 This course does not count towards a chemistry major or minor.

 Take CHEM 117/118 Fundamentals of Chemistry if...